UniPiTechnology/evok/README.md

 # Evok - the UniPi API

-Evok is a main API and WEB interface for the [UniPi] (Raspberry Pi universal addon) board a successful [IndieGogo] project.
-It provides REST, JSON, and WebSocket interface to relays, digital and analog inputs, analog output.
+Evok is the primary WEB API for the [NEURON] and [UniPi 1.1].
+It provides a RESTful interface over HTTP, remote-procedure calls and WebSocket interface to relays, digital and analog inputs, digital and analog outputs, board information, leds, and more.

-_**Support for Neuron is available only in the latest commits (for now), not in the release version.
+_**Support for Neuron is available only in the master branch (for now), not in the legacy release version.
 Please see [intructions below]!**_

-It is still in very early development state so more testing is appreciated.
+Evok is still very much in active development, so any testing, contributions or feedback is welcome and appreciated.

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.